13 Best Golf Courses in Las Vegas

 • Phone: 800 803 0758

-• Known for: Stunning high elevation views of the Las Vegas Valley and affordable rates.
+• Known for: stunning high-elevation views of the Las Vegas Valley and affordable public golf

 Golf Summerlin Eagle Crest Golf Course